 A blend mode determines how pixels of the upper layer interact (or blend) with pixels of a lower layer.
 Blending applies to objects in the same way as to layers.
-So, to make reading of this page easier, we'll talk only about layers.
+So, to make the page easier to read, we'll only talk about layers.

 To select a blend mode, use a drop-down menu at the top of the Layers panel.